RHaagmans/mc-spike/README.md

 ## Configuring the pipeline

-There are two files for that can be edited to configure the pipeline.
+There are two main files that can be edited to configure the pipeline, including for analysis of your own data.
 The first is `./config/main.config`, in which the nextflow script is configured.
 This includes changing paths to various files and folders, and setting the computing resources for the various steps of the pipeline.
 These parameters are configured separately for the `vm` and `hpc` profiles.
 The other file is `./config/sample_sheet.csv`, which defines the sample metadata and raw read file names.

 ### main.config